A Planning Guide For Neighborhood Watch

 A project of the Metro Nashville / Davidson County Police Crime Prevention Unit

 "In today's world we must learn to stand together to fight against injustice.
-We must recognize that Crime and Criminals are a threat to us all.
-Only then can we join together against the threat and only then will we notice change!"
+We must recognize that crime and criminals are a threat to us all.
+Only then can we join together against the threat and only then will we notice change!" —Captain John Cobbs (retired)

 What is Neighborhood Watch?